FACT-Finder-Web-Components/oxid-eshop-module/README.md

     php source/modules/ff/ffwebcomponents/bin/feed-write.php -s1

-If your shop supports multiple languages, enter the language identifier of the language you want to export by adding `lang` option to the command (e.g. `php bin/feed-write.php lang 1`).
+If your shop supports multiple languages, enter the language identifier of the language you want to export by adding `-l` parameter to the command (e.g. `php bin/feed-write.php -l 1`).
 You can check the language identifiers at "Master Settings -> Languages".

 ![Languages](docs/assets/languages.png "Languages")